What Is Vegetable-Tanned Leather

-Walnut's vegetable-tanned leather, is a full-grain leather, which is considered the highest grade of leather.
-The full-grain leather is unsanded, and is dyed and finished by hand in Walnut's workshop with our own recipe of leather care dressing, which allows the natural and variable leather character to shine through and creates a lustrous surface.
+Vegetable-tanned leather is a "full-grain" leather, which is considered the highest grade of leather.
+The full-grain leather is in good enough shape that it is left un-sanded, allowing the natural textures to shine through.
+The leather is dyed and finished by hand in Walnut's workshop with our own recipe of leather care dressing, which allows the natural and variable leather character to shine through and creates a lustrous surface.

-The bridle leather should need less maintenance than the vegetable-tanned, but in both cases, we recommend conditioning the leather occasionally, especially if it starts to look dry, using the care recommendations below.
+Whether it's veg-tan or bridle leather, we recommend conditioning the leather occasionally, especially if it starts to look dry, using the care recommendations below.

 Care Recommendations: If your product is starting to look dry, take the time to give it a little care with a conditioning treatment.
 Care for it as little as once every year or two for occasional use with good storage conditions and as much as once a quarter for heavy outdoor use in the direct sun with dry humidity.

-Cleaning Leather: If your leather gets dirty, clean it with diluted mild castile soap or hand dishwashing liquid.
+Cleaning Leather: If your leather gets dirty, clean it with diluted mild castile soap (like unscented Dr. Bronners) or unscented dishwashing liquid.
 Dilute the soap/liquid at least 1:10 (it should not be sudsy), and allow to fully dry before conditioning.

-For a conditioning treatment, we recommend our own recipe of leather dressing, or you can use any commercially-available weather-proofing conditioner product designed for vegetable-tanned leather, like for equestrian sportswear, or even a simple oil, like neatsfoot oil (best), mineral oil (second best), or even olive oil.
+For a conditioning treatment, we recommend our own recipe of leather dressing, or you can use any commercially-available weather-proofing conditioner product designed for vegetable-tanned leather, or even a simple oil, like neatsfoot oil (best), mineral oil (second best), or even olive oil if water is less of an issue.
 Walnut Studiolo's All-Natural Leather Dressing contains neatsfoot oil and lanolin for conditioning, beeswax for water resistance, and pine resin and essential oils for preservation.
-Our leather dressing was developed in-house based on research of historic, colonial-era fisherman's boot wax recipes.
+Our leather care was developed in-house based on research of historic, colonial-era fisherman's boot wax recipes by Valerie and tested in the workshop by Geoff.

 Rub a coat of conditioning treatment into your product lightly using a clean dry rag.
 Even if it has been a while, use a light coat.
-Heavy coats of oil can encourage mildew growth. so you want to apply lightly and buff dry, several times if necessary.
+Heavy coats of oil can encourage mildew growth.
+You want to apply lightly with one rag and buff dry with a second rag.

 You can do this as many times as you like, even allowing the treatment to soak in overnight before buffing dry.